aallan/node-owlintuition/README.md

     owl.configure( '192.168.1.x', '11AABB' );

 Each Network OWL has a unique UDP key which can be requested from The OWL customer services at customer.services@theowl.com.
-Commands will only be processed if a valid UDP key used.
+Commands will only be processed if a valid UDP key is used.

 All control functions will return an event you can subscribe to,